Geometries in perturbative quantum field theory: Acknowledgements

 \section{Acknowledgements}

 This work was driven by the ongoing interest of K. Yeats into the $c_2$-invariant.
 Her student J. Shaw first took on the challenge of 11 loop calculations with some very valuable results.
 Many thanks also to Matthias Bauer and Martin Bayer who provided all the necessary computing resources.
-The author is grateful to be supported by the DFG grant SCHN~1240/2.
-5mm
+The author is grateful to the referees who made many very valuable suggestions.
+He is also indebted to F. Knop for providing the appendix.
+The author is supported by the DFG grant SCHN~1240.